Khongchai/dynamic_routes/README.md

 ## Nested Navigation

-You can also have a sort of sub-routing navigation, where for example, the second member in the initiator array is itself, also an initiator and can branch of into its dynamic routing navigation.
+You can also have a sort of sub-routing navigation, where for example, the second member in the initiator array is itself, also an initiator, and can branch off into its dynamic routing navigation.

 To do this, we simply mark the state of the second page with both the participator and the initiator mixins.

 ```dart
 class _MixedPageState extends State<MixedPage>